 During the shares listing period, subject to law, the applicable listing rules and these articles, where the Company has annual profits at the end of a financial year, the Company may distribute not less than three percent (3%) and not more than five percent (5%) of the profits for such year to the employees as the employees' compensation in the form of shares and/or in cash and may distribute not more than three percent (3%) hereof to the directors as the directors' compensation, provided.
-However, that the total amount of accumulated losses of the Company (including adjusted undistributed profits) shall be reserved from the said profits in advance, and the Company shall distribute the remaining balance thereof to the employees and directors in the proportion set out above.
-A report of such distribution of employee and directors' compensation shall be submitted to the general meeting of the Company.
+However, that the total amount of accumulated losses of the Company (including adjusted undistribute d profits) shall be reserved from the said profits in advance, and the Company shall distribute the remaining balance thereof to the employees and directors' compensation shall be submitted to the general meeting of the Company.
 Except otherwise set forth in the applicable listing rules, any directors' compensation shall not be paid in the form of shares.
 The term "annual profits" as used herein shall refer to the annual profits for such year before tax without deducting the amount of compensation distributed to the employees and directors as prescribed in this paragraph.